 I’ve just finished a fascinating on-site system installation with a colleague of mine.
 My job was to commission and set-up a Luxman PD-171A turntable, plus Ortofon Cadenza Black cartridge, as part of a Luxman super-system!

 My colleague and good friend, Kent Harvey, owns Douglas Hi-Fi, a famous Perth hi-fi store and one of the few places still selling hi-fi stereo gear.… Read more

 The beautiful and elegant Luxman PD-264 direct-drive turntable is delightfully different, in the way Luxman gear often is.
 This deck would make a wonderful turntable for someone looking to upgrade from a belt-drive or cheaper direct-drive machine.

-The Luxman PD-264 is a deck you see often here in Ausytralia.
-It was sold at an affordable price, when the market was very competative and Luxman were a heavy hitter.… Read more
+The Luxman PD-264 is a deck you see often here in Australia.
+Sold at an affordable price, in a competitive market and when Luxman was a heavy hitter, there is much to love about this elegant, understated machine.… Read more

 A while back, a customer came to me with two pieces of equipment he wanted to have restored – a gorgeous Luxman M-4000A power amplifier and a matching Luxman C-5000A preamplifier.

 I restored the M-4000A here.
 This post looks specifically at the C-5000A, a rare and beautifully built preamplifier, from the somewhat enigmatic manufacturer, Luxman.